 The Chesapeake Language Project Mentoring program aims to facilitate immigrant students' access to higher education and postsecondary opportunities.
-The mentoring program uses adtul volunteers to provide one-to-one for current or former English learners by providing support with academic decisions during high school and beyond.
+The mentoring program pairs adult volunteers to provide one-to-one mentoring for current or former English learners by providing support with academic decisions during high school and beyond.
 By becoming an integral partner in the student's academic journey, the mentor will contribute to the academic and professional outcomes of the student.

 - Take the lead in supporting a young person through an ongoing, one-to-one relationship

 - Serve as a positive role model and friend

 - Build the relationship by participating in activities together

 - Strive for mutual respect

 - Help set goals and work toward accomplishing them

 - Spend a minimum of three hours per month one-to-one with a mentee

 - Attend an initial training session and additional training each academic year of participation in the program